sergioB79/theForge/site/forge/content/forge/ideas/rejected/celebrity-as-authority.md

 SUBTITLE: Borrowed Light, Empty Weight

+INFO:
+Examines how public visibility mutates into presumed wisdom, crowding out quieter forms of authority.
+Argues that diagnosing this confusion is easier than building alternative ways of recognizing trustworthiness.
+Warns that sneering at audiences or celebrities alike only deepens the problem it criticizes.
+Ultimately rejects the idea as a Forge pattern: headline-sharp, architecturally and ethically hollow.

 This notion arrives loud and already agreed upon by a certain kind of fatigue.
 It names something real, but it does not build a usable frame for living—only a glare to look at.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE